klchambers/pp5ecommerce/README.md

 * I can write a review with my comments and feedback.
 * My review is visible to other customers after submission.

-### 10: As a customer, I want to manage my account details so that I can update my personal information.
+10: As a customer, I want to manage my account details so that I can update my personal information.

 Acceptance Criteria:

 * I can update my email, password, shipping address, and billing information.
 * I can view my order history and see the status of each order.

+<a id=site-admin-user-stories></a>

+### Site Admin User Stories

-### 11: As an admin, I want to manage the wine inventory so that I can keep the product catalog updated.
+11: As an admin, I want to manage the wine inventory so that I can keep the product catalog updated.

 Acceptance Criteria:

 * I can add, edit, or delete wines from the product catalog.
-* I can update the stock levels of each wine.
 * I can upload or change images for wines.
 * I can manage categories and regions for filtering.

-### 12: As an admin, I want to view customer orders so that I can process and update their status.
+12: As an admin, I want to view customer orders so that I can process and update their status.

 Acceptance Criteria: